siyinghan/Notes/Applied Data Science with Python (Coursera Specialization)/01 Introduction to Data Science in Python/1-5 The Numerical Python Library (NumPy).md

        [ 0.,  0.,  1.]])
 ```

-and `diag` constructs a diagonal array:
+And `diag` constructs a diagonal array:
 ```python
 np.diag(y)
 ```